tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/README.md

 }
 ```

+## Network Watcher

+This module handle the provision of Network Watcher resource by defining `create_network_watcher` variable.
+It will enable network watcher, flow logs and traffic analytics for all the subnets in the Virtual Network.
+Since Azure uses a specific naming standard on network watchers, It will create a resource group `NetworkWatcherRG` and adds the location specific resource.

 ## Azure Monitoring Diagnostics

 Platform logs in Azure, including the Azure Activity log and resource logs, provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.
 Platform metrics are collected by default and typically stored in the Azure Monitor metrics database.
 This module enables to send all the logs and metrics to either storage account, event hub or Log Analytics workspace.